 In addition to the Appropriate Assessment Screening Report, an Ecological Impact Assessment (EcIA) was also created as per the requirements of Article 6(3) of the Habitats Directive, in order to establish the potential for significant impact on any of the qualifying interests of the nearby Natura 2000 sites.
 This report comprises information regarding the ecological status of the proposed site of works, including an assessment of the potential impacts of the proposed works on the ecology of the surrounding areas.
-The screening assessment concluded that there was no likelihood of significant effect on any European Site and recommended that the project need not proceed to Stage 2 AA.
+The screening assessment concluded that there was no likelihood of significant effect on any European Site and recommended that the project not proceed to Stage 2 AA.
+For the full EcIA please refer to Appendix 2.